wavefrontHQ/docs/pages/doc/tracing_external_services.md

 Wavefront can identify Java AWS services and Java databases in the [application map view](tracing_ui_overview.html#application-map).
 You can configure your OpenTracing, OpenTelemetry, or Spring Cloud Sleuth application to identify out-of-the-box external services or applications that your service communicates.

-{% include note.html content="Some of the functionality described on this page will become available with release 2020.42." %}

 ## Configure Out-of-the-Box AWS and Database Services